platformsh/platformsh-docs/docs/src/domains/cdn/fastly.md

 A Fastly CDN is included for Platform.sh Dedicated instances.
 Platform.sh does not offer an integrated CDN on self-service Grid projects at this time, but it is a common choice for customers to self-configure.

 Launching a Platform.sh site with Fastly in front of it is nearly the same as launching normally.
-There are only two notable differences.

-Note that individual applications may have their own Fastly setup instructions or additional modules.
+There are only a few notable differences.
+Individual applications may have their own Fastly setup instructions or additional modules.
 Consult the documentation for your application for specific details.

 ## Set the Platform.sh domain on Fastly